w3c/odrl/formal-semantics/Compliance checking ODRL policies.md

 **Core differences between these scenarios**:

+Difference 1.

-1. In an open interaction system, described in Scenario 1, it is assumed that agents are free to perform all actions, even prohibited ones.
+In an open interaction system, described in Scenario 1, it is assumed that agents are free to perform all actions, even prohibited ones.
+The performance of a prohibited action implies a violation.
 In this scenario, a permission is an exception to a prohibition.

-In Scenario 2 if an agent has not the permission to access certain data she/he will not access the data, the prohibition is regimented.
+In Scenario 2, if an agent does not have permission to access certain data, it will not access the data, the prohibition is regimented and cannot be violated.